Right-poc/Data-Portfolio/README.md

 Welcome to my Business Intelligence portfolio!
 This repository showcases two interactive dashboards built using Power BI: one focused on **SaaS Financial Reporting** and another analyzing **Prime Video Content**.
 These dashboards demonstrate skills in data modeling, DAX, dynamic filtering, financial analysis, and UX-focused visualization.

----
-(These data used are publicly available )
 ## 📁 Projects Overview

 ### 1. 💼 SaaS Financial Report Dashboard (2022–2024)